NFL rumors: Jimmy Garoppolo draws Texans interest for 49ers reunion

 There are plenty of familiar faces currently residing in Houston that once worked in the Bay Area.
 The Texans hired 49ers defensive coordinator DeMeco Ryans as their head coach in January.
 Ryans brought along 49ers defensive quality control coach Stephen Adegoke as the Texans' new safeties coach and hired San Francisco passing game coordinator Bobby Slowik as Houston's offensive coordinator.

-Slowik served on coach Kyle Shanahan's staff for six seasons, working closely with Garoppolo since the quarterback arrived in San Francisco in 2017.
+Slowik served on coach Kyle Shanahan's staff for six seasons, working closely with Garoppolo since the quarterback arrived in the Bay in 2017.

 “We have a process everything we go through,” Slowik said Wednesday [h/t Aaron Wilson].
 "Jimmy is obviously part of that process.
 He's going to be a free agent.
 We have conversations.
 [Texans general manager] Nick [Caserio] and DeMeco lay out a plan.
 We'll see where that takes us."